golanlevin/p5.plotSvg/README.md

 Some advantages of p5.plotSvg are that: it is compatible with current versions of p5.js; it is easy to add to projects; and it does not interfere with graphics performance during animation (except at the precise moment of exporting a file).

-p5.plotSvg was developed by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at [CMU School of Art](https://art.cmu.edu/).
+p5.plotSvg was initiated by [Golan Levin](https://art.cmu.edu/people/golan-levin/) in November 2024 as a resource for the [*Drawing with Machines*](https://github.com/golanlevin/DrawingWithMachines) course at [CMU School of Art](https://art.cmu.edu/).
 It was created with encouragement and generous support from [Bantam Tools](https://www.bantamtools.com/), makers of the world's finest pen-plotting instruments.

 ---